gokjh0928/alpha-blog/README.md

 - Resource routing is Rails default to declare all common routes for GET, POST, PATCH/PUT, DELETE
 - Resouce routing example: "resources :articles, only: [:show]" will create a GET route where it creates a Controller#Action of articles#show
 - Note: we still need to create an ArticlesController(articles_controller.rb), the corresponding actions, and the corresponding views(create a 'articles' folder and 'show.html' within it for the above example) for the created routes above
+- "rails routes --expanded" displays all routes for the rails application

 - can create new controller using command "rails generate controller CONTROLLER_NAME"
 - root CONTROLLER_NAME#ACTION_NAME will define the root path